Access & rescue verification – Combustible dust removal

 Overview:

-operating environment.
+Before any cleaning could be carried out, it was essential to develop and verify safe, workable access and rescue methodologies appropriate to the structure, work scope and operating environment.
 Credit is due to the client for recognising the importance of this preparatory phase and supporting a standards-led approach to managing these high-risk spaces.

 Challenges: